🇨🇳 CNY to 🇳🇬 NGN — Chinese Yuan (RMB) to Nigerian Naira Rate Today

 How to send Chinese Yuan to Nigeria

 For transfers from China to Nigeria, the competitive options in 2026 are mobile-first remitters (Sendwave, LemFi, TapTap Send, Lemonade Finance), aggregators (Wise, WorldRemit, Remitly) and direct operator rails (MTN MoMo, Orange Money, M-Pesa Global).
 All-in cost depends on amount, receiving wallet and day.
-Compare options side by side on our Nigeria inbound corridor page.
+Compare options side by side on our Nigeria inbound transfer page.

 Nigeria-China trade reached approximately $22 billion in 2025, making this one of Africa's largest bilateral trade flows.
 Yet Nigerian importers cannot directly buy yuan through commercial banks at retail amounts.
 Most pay Chinese suppliers via a three-step process: send naira to a verified RMB exchanger, the exchanger funds Alipay or WeChat Pay, the supplier receives yuan.
 Rates quoted by these informal exchangers typically include a 3-7% margin over the interbank reference rate.
-The Ecobank-Bank of China talks announced in April 2026 — aimed at direct local-currency-to-yuan settlement across 35 African markets — may eventually formalise this corridor and compress the retail spread closer to interbank.
+The Ecobank-Bank of China talks announced in April 2026 — aimed at direct local-currency-to-yuan settlement across 35 African markets — may eventually formalise this route and compress the retail spread closer to interbank.

 Related pairs